mvallim/kubernetes-under-the-hood/documentation/create-linux-image.md

        sed -i -e 's/ systemd-timesyncd.service//g' /lib/systemd/system/vboxadd-service.service
        ```

-      > As we are using ntpd we removed the `systemd-timesyncd.service` in the `vboxadd-service.service` declaration
+      > As we are using ntpd, we remove the `systemd-timesyncd.service` from the `vboxadd-service.service` declaration.

 ## Clean up the chroot environment